Poland syndrome: Surgery

 The surgery takes place under general anaesthesia and usually lasts less than 1 hour.
 The surgeon prepares the locus to the size of the implant after performing an 8 cm axillary incision, then inserts the implant beneath the skin.

 The implant replaces the pectoralis major muscle, thus enabling the thorax to be symmetrical and, in women, the breast as well.
 For females affected by Poland syndrome, breast reconstruction is a key aspect of treatment, and latissimus dorsi muscle transfer offers a reconstructive option.

 Lipomodelling is progressively used in the correction of breast and chest wall deformities.
 In Poland syndrome, this technique appears to be a major advance that will probably revolutionize the treatment of severe cases.
 This is mainly due to its ability to achieve previously unachievable quality of reconstruction with minimal scarring.

 For individuals with Poland syndrome, particularly females seeking breast reconstruction to address chest wall and breast hypoplasia, latissimus dorsi muscle transfer is a recognized surgical option.
 This technique involves surgically moving a portion of the latissimus dorsi muscle from the back to the affected anterior chest wall.
 Advancements in surgical approaches include videoendoscopic techniques that allow for the harvest and transfer of this muscle through smaller incisions, such as an axillary (armpit) incision.
 This minimally invasive approach aims to improve the aesthetic contour and symmetry of the chest and breast.

 The endoscopic dissection of the muscle is facilitated through a small 2.5-cm axillary incision.
 To prepare the recipient site, a 5-cm anterior chest wall incision is made to receive the transferred muscle.
 Additionally, a 1-cm infraclavicular incision provides crucial optic access for the videoendoscopic instruments, allowing surgeons clear visualization during the procedure.

 A significant advantage of this endoscopic technique is that it avoids the necessity of the long posterior dorsal incision traditionally required for classic latissimus dorsi muscle transfer.
 By circumventing the large posterior incision, this technique considerably minimizes scarring.

 Furthermore, the less invasive nature of the endoscopic approach is associated with reduced patient discomfort during recovery.

 The overall result of this videoendoscopic method is an improved cosmetic outcome for patients undergoing breast reconstruction for Poland syndrome.
 Initial experience demonstrates its feasibility, with successful application in patients.

-The patient can also have pectus excavatum, often called "funnel chest," and its more than just a visible difference; it's a chest wall malformation with real physical effects.
+The patient can also have pectus excavatum, often called "funnel chest," a chest wall malformation with physical effects.
 The sternum's inward curve can compress the heart, squeezing it and reducing the space it has in the chest.
 This physical pressure can hinder how the heart works, especially during exercise.
 Addressing this mechanical interference by restoring normal chest space is a key reason for surgical correction.
-The way we treat pectus excavatum has changed over time, moving beyond just cosmetic fixes to focusing on these potential health impacts.
+Treatment for pectus excavatum has changed over time, moving beyond just cosmetic fixes to focusing on these potential health impacts.